 When spraying insecticides near or at a nest, always wear protective clothing.

-D-Force will protect you for 8 weeks and can be used both indoors and outdoors.
+D-Force will protect you for 8 weeks and can be used indoors and outdoors.
 Simply keep children and dogs away from the treated area.

 17. Remove beehives

 If your patio deck appears to be overwhelmed with bees, you likely have a beehive nearby.
-You may have a beehive on your terrace, but it could also be hidden away somewhere close in an inconspicuous spot.
+You may have a beehive on your terrace, but it could also be hidden somewhere close in an inconspicuous spot.

 Most common places you’ll find nests include: